About Me

 + Where I come from

 I was born in New Brunswick, New Jersey, to Michael A. Hill, Sr., and Beverly Blount-Hill, the middle of five siblings.
 I am a member of the Iota Phi Theta fraternity.
 I attended Evergreen Elementary School, Maxson Middle School, both in Plainfield, New Jersey, and Meadowdale High School in Dayton, Ohio.
 I graduated third in my class and received an International Baccalaureate diploma after completing my school’s IB program.
 I am a proud Black man, a person of deep faith, queer, academic, and committed to a mission of social and ecological justice, universal safety and security, and equal and unlimited opportunity for all of us – always borne of an ethic of love and of duty to one another.
-At present, I live in Manhattan, New York, with my loving partner, Satish, and our healthy and growing plant, Bambu.
+At present, I live in Manhattan, New York, with my partner and our healthy and growing plant, Bambu.